Making art when when life gets complicated

 Day 3 – Start creating.
 If you don’t know what to do, do what I did and use basic geometric shapes.

 Remember, take the pressure off yourself.
-Nothing is a mistake.
+Nothing is a mistake except to do nothing.
 The point is to simply start doing.
 If you don’t like how it turns out, it’s not a disaster.
 The win is—you are making art once again!

 My final challenge was time.
 Art was important to me, so I chose to schedule it as an appointment in my diary.
 Evenings a few dedicated times a week.

-By persistently making these steps, you’ll soon have an interesting collection of works of your own and, most importantly, you will be making art again.
+By persistently making these steps when life gets complicated, you’ll soon have an interesting collection of works of your own and, most importantly, you will be making art again.

 I invite you to watch the video on my YouTube channel by clicking here.